jo-dev123/Loan_aid_calculator/README.md

 # C++ Exercise

-This consit of C++ mini project that cover:
+This consit of C++ mini projects that covers:

  - Structures
  - Flow Control